Three days.

 Vikram's one-room apartment in Jalandhar, before he became Vikram Malhotra, CEO.
 He was just Vikram then.
 Her Vikram.
 They were eating Maggi, sitting on the floor, his laptop balanced between them.

-He'd been scrolling, and he'd stopped. *"Ishu, dekh.
+He'd been scrolling, and he'd stopped.
+"Isha, look.
 Commonwealth Scholarship.
 Edinburgh.
-Full paid.
-Tuition, living, flight... sab kuch.
-Masters in Literature."*
+Fully paid.
+Tuition, living expenses, flight... everything.
+Masters in Literature."

 She had applied that night.
 Half-joking.
 Half-dreaming.
 She'd uploaded her essays, her stories, her marksheets.
 She'd even gotten her passport made the next week because Vikram dragged her to the passport office, filling the forms himself because she was too nervous.